ACoAs MANIPULATING Self & Others (Part 3c)

 • “5 things to know about how the brain learns”

-QUOTE: “To develop a complete mind, study the science of art and the art of science.
+QUOTE: “To develop a complete mind, study the science of art & the art of science.
 Learn to see.
 Realize that everything connects to everything else.“ ~ Leonardo DaVinci

 VISUAL Learning Style

-According to Dr. David Sousa, 45% or more student in most American classrooms prefer to receive information visually.
-This includes pictures, video tapes & charts, as well as reading, because the interpretation of symbols translate into mental pictures (“How the Brain Learns”)
+According to Dr. David Sousa, 45% or more of student in most American classrooms prefer to receive information visually.
+This includes pictures, video tapes & charts, as well as reading, because the interpretation of symbols translate into mental pictures (“How the Brain Learns”).

-Hubel and Weisel showed that the primary visual cortex consists of cells responsive to both the simple & the complex features of whatever we’re seeing.
-Interestingly, most of these cells have a preference for one edges of an angle over another, called ‘orientation preference’, & to inputs from one eye over the other, called ‘ocular dominance’.
+eye preference & dominance Hubel and Weisel showed that the primary visual cortex consists of cells responsive to both simple & complex features of whatever we’re seeing.
+Interestingly, most of these cells have a preference for one edge of an angle over another, called ‘orientation preference’, & to inputs from one eye over the other, called ‘ocular dominance’.

 These 2 patterns (preference & dominance) are not fixed genetically, but develop from visual experience, mostly soon after birth.